* Yen's slide halts just before 100 to dollar

 * BOJ action keeps global bond yields near lows

-* Benign China inflation data boosts stock and commodity sentiment
+* Benign China inflation data boosts copper sentiment

 * Stocks reflect earnings expectations and China data

-The Japanese currency weakened to 99.66 to the dollar, according to Reuters data, the greenback's strongest level against the yen since May 2009, before the sell-off in the yen stalled and sent the dollar back to 98.58 yen.
+The Japanese currency at one point weakened to 99.66 to the dollar earlier in the global day, using Reuters data, the greenback's strongest level against the yen since May 2009, before the sell-off in the yen stalled.

-Even as it happened, analysts were suggesting the yen's advance would be temporary and it was only time before the Japanese unit would again weaken and the dollar sail past the 100-yen mark.
+Yet, analysts still suggest the yen's advance is temporary and it is only a matter of time before the Japanese unit again weakens and the dollar sails past the 100-yen mark.

 "Given the breadth of yen bearishness, any reprieve would likely encourage investors to re-establish short yen positions at more favorable exchange rates," said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington, D.C.